Vitamin D is understood to be one of the most important nutrients required for the body to function optimally and for an individual to be healthy.

 The implications of a vitamin D deficiency can be severe.
 But did you know that such a deficiency may also play a role in hair loss?

 Vitamin D plays an important role in the differentiation and proliferation of keratinocytes (15).
-Researchers from the University of Texas and sought to further understand the role of vitamin D in the process of anagen initiation as it relates to hair growth (16).
+Researchers from the University of Texas sought to further understand the role of vitamin D in the process of anagen initiation as it relates to hair growth (16).

 While the authors determine that the vitamin does play a significant role in the process of hair cycling, they suggest that more research is required on the potential regulation of vitamin D to successfully treat hair disorders.